On the second boundary value problem for Lagrangian mean curvature flow: Abstract

 \section{Abstract}

-We consider a fully nonlinear parabolic equation with nonlinear Neumann type boundary condition, and show that the longtime existence and convergence of the flow.
+We consider a fully nonlinear parabolic equation with nonlinear Neumann type boundary condition, and show the long time existence and convergence of the flow.
 Finally we apply this study to the boundary value problem for minimal Lagrangian graphs.

 \thefootnote \footnote{ 2010 \textit{Mathematics Subject Classification}.
 Primary 53C44; Secondary 53A10.

 \textit{Keywords and phrases}.
 Lagrangian mean curvature flow; G$\hat{a}$teaux derivative; Hopf lemma.}